malinpalo/PP3-Hangman/README.md

 ![Not a letter](assets/images/not_a_letter.png)

 - The player wins when the right letters has been guessed and secret word is being shown.
-A congratulation logo and text in green will appeare.
+A congratulation logo with text in yellow together with text in green informing the player what the right word was will appeare.
 The user gets the option to enter Y or N to restart the Game.

 ![You won](assets/images/congrats.png)